Woman starts shooting gun at Dallas Love Field airport and is shot by officer, police say

 Footage taken from passengers and staff in the airport shows the moment the airport began lockdown procedures.

-Delta expects one departure delay but other delays are not known at this time.
+Southwest Airlines said 69 of its flights were canceled due to the incident and that it expected to restart normal operations at 6 p.m.
+CT.

-According to TSA, the airport is in the process of rescreening all travelers through a security checkpoint, which is expected to increase wait times.
+After the incident, the TSA said the airport was rescreening all travelers through a security checkpoint, which was expected to increase wait times.

 "Understand that will take time, so be patient because number of passengers at checkpoint has just increased exponentially," a TSA spokesperson said on Twitter.